 With IRA Financial Group’s Self-Directed IRA LLC, you have control to make any approved investment without an IRA custodian.
 Since all your IRA funds are in a local bank in the name of the Self-Directed IRA LLC, you only need to write a check straight from the IRA LLC account or wire the funds from the IRA LLC bank account to make an investment.

 The IRA Financial Group will take care of the entire setup of your Self-Directed IRA LLC structure.
-We can handle the process by phone, email, fax or mail.
+We can handle the process by phone, email, fax, mail, or through our app.
 It typically takes between 7-21 business days to complete.
 However, this timing is largely dependent on the state of the LLC formation and the custodian currently holding your retirement funds.

-Our IRA experts and tax and ERISA professionals are on-site to reduce setup time and cost.
+Our tax and ERISA professionals are on-site to reduce setup time and cost.
 More importantly, each client of the IRA Financial Group receives a retirement tax professional to help with the establishment of the Self-Directed IRA LLC structure.

 Get in Touch